elros34/sailfish_linux_chroot/README.md

 cd sailfish_ubu_chroot
 ```

-Set path (CHROOT_IMG) in ubu-variables.sh if you want to create image in different place then current directory
+Set path (CHROOT_IMG) in ubu-variables.sh if you want to create image in different place than current directory

 ```
 devel-su